ewolff/microservice-istio/HOW-TO-RUN.md

 simple shell script that uses cURL to generate some load, so starting `./load.sh "-X POST http://192.168.99.110:31380/invoicing/poll" &` a few times should be enough.
-You will see some HTTP 500 in the output.
+You will see some HTTP 500 in the output that the circuit breaker has caused.
 If you do additional `curl -X POST http://192.168.99.110:31380/invoicing/poll`, quite a few of them will also result in a 500.
 Use `ingress-url.sh` to figure out the URL.